ambertunnell/documentation/content/en/security/cloud_security_management/_index.md

 Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure, all in a unified view for seamless collaboration and faster remediation.
 Powered by observability data, security teams can determine the impact of a threat quickly by tracing the full attack flow and identify the resource owner where a vulnerability was triggered.

 CSM leverages the Datadog Agent and platform-wide cloud integrations.

-CSM includes:
+It includes:

 - [**Threats**][1]: Monitors file, network, and process activity across your environment to detect real-time threats to your infrastructure.
 - [**Misconfigurations**][2]: Tracks the security hygiene and compliance posture of your production environment, automates audit evidence collection, and enables you to remediate misconfigurations that leave your organization vulnerable to attacks.